synapsechain/ProjectManagement/README.md

 - add more integration & unit tests to cover more scenarios
 - add logging
 - consider using EFCore.BulkExtensions package to optimize performance for bulk operations
+- move data related classes (entities, their configurations, DTOs, context) to separate project? (need to think about benefits)